 Tunable IF Receiver with Crystal Controlled Converter

-By today’s standards this design has a number of errors which could be significantly improved, particularly in respect of gain distribution.
+By today’s standards this design has a number of issues which could be significantly improved, particularly in respect of gain distribution.
 However, in 1960 it performed much better than its predecessor which used 6K8 mixers with no SSB filter.
 The new design allowed me to operate in the presence of nearby strong transmissions on the same band with significantly reduced intermodulation and blocking problems.

 Details of the grid block keying, receiver mute and electronic T/R switch can be found here on this site.